Welcome to the Clown Cohort: a year long mentorship for aspiring clown teachers.

-Born out of our Examining Clown Lab from fall 2021, and hosted by Julia Proctor and Ania Upstill, this new program will provide an opportunity for a small cohort of clown teachers to observe, practice, debrief, and lead workshops over the course of Clown Gym’s 9th Season.
+Born out of our Examining Clown Lab from fall 2021, and facilitated by Julia Proctor and Ania Upstill, this program provides an opportunity for a small cohort of clown teachers to observe, practice, debrief, and lead workshops over the course of a Clown Gym Season.

-This one-year (August 2022 – June 2023) mentorship program is designed to support clown teachers with some experience who want to take their teaching to a higher level.
-Julia Proctor and Ania Upstill will lead the program, in addition to support from the diverse roster of Clown Gym teachers.
-The goals of the new mentorship program are to provide skills, coaching, and confidence to experienced and developing teachers, and to strengthen our community by growing and diversifying the roster of clown teachers.
+This one-year (August – June) mentorship program is designed to support clown teachers with some experience who want to take their teaching to a higher level.
+Julia Proctor and Ania Upstill lead the program, in addition to support from the diverse roster of Clown Gym teachers.
+The goals of the mentorship program are to provide skills, coaching, and confidence to experienced and developing teachers, and to strengthen our community by growing and diversifying the roster of clown teachers.

 Meet the 2022-2023 Cohort

 Rachel Resnik (she/her) is a producer and comedian who has toured with her solo comedy shows internationally.
 She holds a certification in physical theater from The School for Theater Creators, based in Padova Italy where she studied under the late great Paola Coletto.
 She has also trained with Phillipe Gaulier.
 Of her performance work, one reviewer in Australia wrote, ” “Ever been to a wedding where the bridesmaid is so drunk she makes the kind of cringeworthy speech that makes your blood curdle?
 That’s Rachel Resnik, only there’s wit and gender equality commentary under the clever vail of champagne.”
 In addition to Production Managing for Clown Gym, she is a former Board Member of The Pack Theater, and is currently the Vice President on the board of Hub City Opera.